Microsoft’s HoloLens will come to China later this month

 Watch 500 Startups Batch 20 Demo Day here

-HoloLens, Microsoft’s advanced “mixed reality” headset will launch in China later this month.
-The device, which started shipping to developers in the U.S. and Canada last year and has since expanded to nine countries in total, which China soon becoming the tenth.
+HoloLens, Microsoft’s advanced “mixed reality” headset, will launch in China later this month, making it the tenth market for the device.

 Instead of announcing a new version, though, the company put the focus on the more VR-like “mixed reality” headsets from partners like Acer.
 It also showed off a reference design for its mixed-reality controllers.

 For Microsoft, building this ecosystem of mixed-reality applications and devices is currently a major priority.
-As Microsoft’s Alex Kipman noted in his Build keynote today, Microsoft wants Windows 10 to be the best operating system for mixed reality, and Microsoft is investing heavily in supporting VR, AR and mixed reality in its flagship operating system.
+Microsoft’s Alex Kipman noted in his Build keynote today that the company wants Windows 10 to be the best operating system for mixed reality, and it’s investing heavily in supporting VR, AR and mixed reality in its flagship operating system.

 0